V1n1v131r4/webdiscover/README.md

 ```

-The purpose of this script is to automate the web enumeration process and search for exploits and vulns.
+The purpose of this script is to automate the web enumeration process and search for exploits and vulns for your target attack surface.

 Added Tools (dependencies are installed during script execution):